euroargodev/VirtualFleet_recovery/README.md

 ## Command line instructions

 ### Usage
+The ``recovery_prediction.py`` script allows making predictions, i.e. at this point to produce:
+- a json data files with predictions information for machine/machine applications,
-The ``recovery_prediction`` script allows making predictions, i.e. at this point, to produce a few figures to get an idea of where the float will make surface contact.
+- and a few figures to indicate where the float will make surface contact and how the probability patch was created.

 For a simple help, you can type:
 ```
-recovery_prediction -h
+recovery_prediction.py -h
 ```

 To make prediction of where the 99th cycle of the 6902919 float will be, just type:
 ```
-recovery_prediction 6902919 99
+recovery_prediction.py 6902919 99
 ```

 A few options are available: